PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 55% |

-The median duration of response for the dose escalation cohort + Cohort A was 22.1 months (range: 1.0+ to 46.3+) and for Cohort K was not reached (range: 1.2 to 24.1+).
+The median duration of response for the dose escalation cohort + Cohort A was 22.1 months (range: 1.0+ to 46.3+ months) and for Cohort K was not reached (range: 1.2 to 24.1+ months).

-Previously Treated Locally Advanced or Metastatic Urothelial Cancer
+Previously Treated Locally Advanced or mUC

 EV-301

-Patients were excluded if they had active central nervous system (CNS) metastases, ongoing sensory or motor neuropathy ≥Grade 2, or uncontrolled diabetes defined as hemoglobin A1C (HbA1c) ≥8% or HbA1c ≥7% with associated diabetes symptoms.
+Patients were excluded if they had active central nervous system (CNS) metastases, ongoing sensory or motor neuropathy ≥ Grade 2, or uncontrolled diabetes defined as hemoglobin A1C (HbA1c) ≥8% or HbA1c ≥7% with associated diabetes symptoms.

 The median age was 68 years (range: 30 to 88 years) and 77% were male.
-Racial demographics were reported as White (52%), Asian (33%), Black (0.7%), Native Hawaiian or Other Pacific Islander (0.2%) or not reported (15%).
+Racial demographics were reported as White (52%), Asian (33%), Black (0.7%), Native Hawaiian or Other Pacific Islander (0.2%), or not reported (15%).
 Nine percent of patients were Hispanic or Latino.
 All patients had a baseline ECOG performance status of 0 (40%) or 1 (60%).
-Thirty-four percent of patients had tumors located in the upper tract that included the renal pelvis and ureter.
+Thirty‑four percent of patients had tumors located in the upper tract that included the renal pelvis and ureter.
 Eighty percent of patients had visceral metastases including 31% with liver metastases.
 Seventy-six percent of patients had pure TCC histology; 14% had TCC with other histologic variants; and 10% had other tumor histologies including adenocarcinoma and squamous cell carcinoma.
 The median number of prior therapies was 2 (range 1 to ≥3).
 Sixty-three percent of patients received prior cisplatin-based regimens, 26% received prior carboplatin-based regimens, and an additional 11% received both cisplatin and carboplatin-based regimens.
-Patients on the control arm received docetaxel (38%), paclitaxel (36%) or vinflunine (25%).
+Patients on the control arm received docetaxel (38%), paclitaxel (36%), or vinflunine (25%).

 The major efficacy outcome measures were OS, PFS, and ORR assessed by investigator using RECIST v1.1.
 Efficacy results were consistent across all stratified patient subgroups.

-Table 16 and Figures 4-5 summarize the efficacy results for EV-301.
+Table 21 and Figures 6-7 summarize the efficacy results for EV-301.

-Endpoint | PADCEV
+| Endpoint | PADCEV

 n=301 | Chemotherapy